grisuno/LazyOwn/README.md

 ## nmapscripthelp
 help to know nmap scripts: nmap --script-help 'snmp*'

+## apropos
+Search for commands matching the given parameter in the cmd interface and optionally extend the search using the system's `apropos` command.

+:param line: The search term to find matching commands.

+:returns: None

+Manual execution:
+To manually search for commands matching a term using the `apropos` command, use the following command:

+    apropos <search_term>

+Example:
+    apropos network

+The `apropos` command will search for commands and documentation that match the given search term.

+The function also searches within the available commands in the cmd interface.

 ## searchhash
 help to know search hashcat hash types: hashcat -h | grep -i <ARGUMENT>